CS5008-khoury-lionelle/TeamActivities/Module10/README.md

 ## Conclusion
-In this lab, we have learned about the different types of search algorithms, and how they can be used to traverse a tree.
+In this team activity, we have learned about the different types of search algorithms, and how they can be used to traverse a tree.
 We have also learned about the different types of tree traversals, and how they can be used to print out the tree in different orders.

 We will come back to the traversal types when we explore graphs, which are a more complex data structure than trees but the fundamentals are the same.
 Searching is used throughout computer science, and knowing your data and which search is best often helps with the efficiency of your program.
 For a Binary Search Tree (your homework), that is almost exclusively depth first traversal of your code, as you always know "which direction" to traverse until you find the node you are looking for.

+## Leet Code Practice
+Take time practicing some of the past modules leet code.
+While you may not have time for everyone to do this, have a couple people practice "live coding".
+Live coding is a skill in interviews were you are asked to describe code **while** you are writing it.
+It can be a challenging skill, and it takes practice.
+I recommend that you setup a rotation of people to practice this skill within your team, ideally a couple every week.
+The other teams members can offer support, and then do a code review after a solution is generated.
+Discuss pros/cons of the leet code solution as well as other potential ways to solve the problem.

 ## 📚 Resources
 * [Ordering Differences of DFS]